paniSil/prjctr_hw/README.md

 # prjctr_hw
 Learning Python with PRJCTR

-kittyHat.py - task on giving and taking back hats to/from cats
+kittyHat.py - function on giving and taking back hats to/from cats